 Creating a Zipped File

 Firstly open Windows Explorer Start> All Programs> Windows Explorer Add all the files you wish to zip into a folder.
-Select the items that you wish to add to a zip by ctrl clicking to select each file individually or click on the top of a list of files, hold down the shift key and click on the bottom file in a list of files.
+Select the items that you wish to add to a zip by holding down the Ctrl key and clicking to select each file individually or click on the top of a list of files, hold down the shift key and click on the bottom file in a list of files.

 Once your files are selected, right click on one of the files and choose, Send To> Compressed (Zipped) Folder